Joseph-kaku/macawmanager/README.md

 # macawmanager Overview:
+Thank you for observing our project.
+This project was designed and created for the BYU-I Web-Services course.
-Our groups project is to create web service for a software as a service company.
+Four our project, we created a web service for a software as a service company named "Macaw Manager."
 This project will cover projects, completed projects, contacts, and teams.

 ## Team Members: